manage_look

 manage_group

-Get, create, update, delete, or search for user groups.
+Get, create, update, permanently delete, or search for user groups.
 Groups can be used for assigning roles and managing content access.
 Can also add or remove users from groups.

 manage_alert